-Hypotheses H1: Ind ustry has an overall influence on KM.
+Hypotheses H1: Tl nere are sectoral differences in the integration of knowledge management in the context of technol ogical capabilities and operational processes of organisations.
 H1a: Technological intensity of products and processes is the highest within the secondary (manufacturing) sector.
-H1b: KM strategy is implemented within the tertiary (services) sector to a greater extent than within the other sectors.
-H1c: KM projects are initiated within the tertiary (services) sector to a greater extent than within the other sectors.
-H1d: Impediments due to the lack of knowledge management strategy or project are different depending on industry H2: Sec toral and ownership-related differences have significant effect on permitted and used KM practices.
-H2a: KM practices are permitted and used to a greater extent within the tertiary sector.
-H2b: KM practices are permitted and used to a greater extent by subsidiaries of foreign companies.
-H3: Usage of emerging technologies increased due to COVID-19. Н3а: Usage of collaborative technologies increased the most due to COVID-19.
-H4: Str ategic KM implementation has influence on information gathering by employees.
-H4a: The higher the KM strategy implementation, the lower the possibility that employees turn to external sources in case of information need.
-H4b: The higher the KM strategy implementation, the higher the possibility that employees use more emerging technologies.
-H5: Em erging technologies in use positively influence KM.
-H5a: Volume of emerging technologies in use has influence KM strategy and projects.
-H5b: Volume of emerging technologies in use has influence technological intensity of products and services and corporate operational processes.
-H5c: Volume of emerging technologies in use has influence the different dimensions of information sources.
+H1b: Knowledge management strategy is implemented within the tertiary (services) sector to a greater extent than within the other sectors.
+H1c: Knowledge management projects are initiated within the tertiary (services) sector to a greater extent than within the other sectors.
+H1d: Impediments due to the lack of knowledge management strategy or project are different depending on sectors.
+H2: Se ctoral and ownership-related differences have relationship with permitted and used knowledge manage ement practices.
+H2a: Knowledge management practices are permitted and used to a greater extent within the tertiary sector.
+H2b: Knowledge management practices are permitted and used to a greater extent by subsidiaries of foreign 1120. companies.
+H3: Th e integration of knowledge management strategies has relationship with the information sources employ ees using to solve problems. Н3а: The higher the knowledge management strategy implementation the lower the possibility that employees пза. turn to external sources in case of information need.
+H3b: The higher the knowledge management strategy implementation the higher the possibility that employees use more emerging technologies.
+H4: Th ere is relationship between emerging technologies in use and knowledge management strategies and project s, as well as technological intensity if products and processes.
+There is relationship between the volume of emerging technologies used by organisations and the level H4a: of implementation of their knowledge management strategies and projects.
+TTAL.
+There is relationship between the volume of emerging technologies used by organisations and H4b: technological intensity of their products and services, as well as corporate operational processes.
+H4c: There is relationship between the volume of emerging technologies used by organisations and 1140. information-seeking sources of their employees.
+H5: Th e adoption of emerging technologies in organisations is influenced by organisational characteristics (compa ny size, income, knowledge management project & strategy, technological intensity of products and process